 Picture: Only Beaches all-inclusive Caribbean resorts offer the most comprehensive resort diving program, and best of all, it's all included.

 Winter isn’t a term you’ll hear often when travelling in the Caribbean.
+You could say it's always summer in Jamaica.

 The region only recognizes two seasons, wet and dry, which mark the main differences in climate at various points in the year.
 The wet (or rainy) season is usually around July to October, and once that’s gone by, you’ll be left with the dry season which means more consistent weather and less tropical rainfall.